iagoapiai/AWS-DataFrame-GUI/README.md

 - Takes all the names of the files inside the bucket;
 - Assembles a list and compares it with the current date;
 - If the current date is the same as the name of the file "horario" it shows online;
-- Shows the filtered list with online and offline asset management in a pysimplegui graphical interface.
+- Shows the filtered list with online and offline asset management in a pysimplegui graphical interface;
+- Create an Excel file in the main folder.